 If you’ve been furloughed from work it’s because your employers are taking steps to deal with the economic impact of coronavirus.
 Companies can get support from the government, so workers can receive 80% of their wages while being furloughed.

 Being furloughed doesn’t necessarily mean that you’re at extra risk of redundancy.
-Read our guide to coronavirus and your finances for more information.

 Your rights with redundancy